Please note that California discontinued the CHSPE Program

 The GED® exam, on the other hand, is offered across North America to students who quit high school without a diploma.
 Students can NOT attend high school and qualify for GED testing as well.

-To pass the GED test, a student needs to pass four subject tests: Math, Language Arts, Science, and Social Studies.
-The GED test has a computer-only format.
+To pass the GED test, a student needs to pass four subject tests that measure knowledge in the academic fields of

 For California residents looking to earn a certificate of high school equivalency, there are several options.
 Technically, these options lead to a diploma that is equal to a high school diploma.